Time blindness and ADHD: Strategies To Help Students Manage Their Time (evidence-based practices)

 As a parent, watching your child struggle with the concept of time can be both frustrating and concerning.

-This isn't just about poor time management—it's a deeper challenge known as 'time blindness,' a common and often misunderstood aspect of ADHD.
+This is a deeper challenge known as 'time blindness,' a common and often misunderstood aspect of ADHD.

-This article aims to provide guidance for parents navigating the perplexing world of time blindness in their children.
-It's not just about keeping a tight schedule; it’s about understanding the unique way your child perceives time.
+This article aims to provide guidance for parents and educators navigating the perplexing world of time blindness in their children and students.

 While there is no "one size fits all" method for managing time blindness as a student with ADHD, teaching your student to try various strategies and executively choose their own system, is a key.